-Many people may wonder how long haired chihuahuas differ from other chihuahuas (besides the coat length, obviously).
+Many people wonder how long-haired chihuahuas differ from other chihuahuas (besides the coat length, obviously).

 It turns out that they are similar in many ways, but long haired chihuahuas have several interesting characteristics that separate them from the rest of the pack.

 Don’t be fooled by what looks like a cozy coat of fur!
-Long haired chihuahuas, like all chihuahuas, do not tolerate cold weather well.
+These fluffy chihuahuas, like all chihuahuas, do not tolerate cold weather well.

 They originated in a hot climate, after all.
 Long haired chihuahuas, being very small, lose body heat more easily than bigger pets.
-If you own a long haired chihuahua, make sure to keep her warm, especially if you live in a cold area.
+If you own one make sure to keep her warm, especially if you live in a cold area.

-Many chihuahua owners like to dress up their pups in cute sweaters.
+Many dog owners like to dress up their pups in cute sweaters.
 Chihuahuas also tend to enjoy blankets and will burrow underneath them.

-Though long haired chihuahuas do not do well in the cold, that doesn’t mean they are fine in the summer sun.
+Though chihuahuas do not do well in the cold, that doesn’t mean they are fine in the summer sun.

 They also tend to struggle in hot weather.
 It is important to make sure these dogs are in a comfortable, warm environment as much as possible.
 Excessive panting can be a sign that they are getting overheated.

 This means a couple of different things.
-One is that two short haired chihuahuas can actually have long haired puppies.
+One is that two short-hair chihuahuas can actually have long hair chihuahua puppies.

 Both short hair and long hair puppies can be born in the same litter.

-However, if long haired chihuahuas were to have a boom in popularity, breeders might respond by producing more long haired puppies.
-Long haired puppies are much more likely if both of the chihuahua parents have long fur.
+However, if chihuahuas with long hair were to have a boom in popularity, breeders might respond by producing more long haired puppies, which are much more likely if both of the chihuahua parents have long fur.

-Both types of chihuahuas belong to the same breed and have most of the same general characteristics.
+Both types of chihuahua belong to the same breed and have most of the same general characteristics.

 Long haired chihuahuas simply have a genetic variation that gives them longer, fluffier fur.

-A common misconception is that long haired chihuahuas have a difference in personality.
+A common misconception is that long-haired chihuahuas have a difference in personality.
 This is not true at all!
-Long haired chihuahuas generally have the same range of personality types as short haired chihuahuas.
+They generally have the same range of personality types as ones with shorter hair.

-Of course, every long haired chihuahua has its own personality.
-However, this is shaped by the individual dog’s life experiences and genetics.
+Of course, every dog has its own personality.
+This is shaped by the individual dog’s life experiences and genetics.

 The personalities of the chihuahua’s parents can play a role, and so can socialization as a puppy.
 It has nothing to do with the length of the dog’s fur.

-Brushing out their long coats removes dirt that builds up in their fur, and it prevents tangles and matting.
+Brushing out the long coat chihuahuas have removes dirt that builds up in their fur, and it prevents tangles and matting.

-These are problems that the owners of short haired chihuahuas don’t have to worry about so much, but long haired chihuahua owners must be conscious of them!
+These are problems that the owners of short haired chihuahuas don’t have to worry about so much, but a long haired chihuahua dog owner must be conscious of them!

 A lot of people forget about brushing the dog’s tail.
 However, it is especially important to brush the tail because the long tendrils of tail hair can easily pick up dirt and dust particles.

-The owners of a long haired chihuahua should inspect and brush their dog’s tail a few times a week.
+The owners of a fluffy chihuahua should inspect and brush their dog’s tail a few times a week.